 One can join the network as a miner and earn rewards from the network.
 As long as one has sufficient funds to pay for the code to be run by the network; the contacts will always be up and will keep running.

-Ethereum is currently on the "Homestead" stage and all its related software is still considered Beta until the release of the next stage "Metropolis".
+At present, Ethereum is at the Homestead stage and its related software is yet considered as beta until the release of the next stage named Metropolis.

-Contracts interact with each other through an activity that is alternately called either "calling" or "sending messages".
-A "message" is an object containing some quantity of ether (a special internal currency used in Ethereum with the primary purpose of paying transaction fees), a byte-array of data of any size, the addresses of a sender and a recipient.
-When a contract receives a message it has the option of returning some data, which the original sender of the message can then immediately use.
-In this way, sending a message is exactly like calling a function.
+Contracts communicate with each other through an activity called ‘calling’ or ‘sending messages’.
+A message is an object holding a few quantities of ether, a byte array of data in any size, the addresses of the sender and the recipient.
+When the contract receives a message, it has the option of returning some of the data, which the original sender of the message can straight away utilize.
+With this method, sending a message would similarly be called as a function.

-Sandwich complexity model: the bottom level architecture of Ethereum should be as simple as possible, and the interfaces to Ethereum (including high level programming languages for developers and the user interface for users) should be as easy to understand as possible.
-Where complexity is inevitable, it should be pushed into the "middle layers" of the protocol, that are not part of the core consensus but are also not seen by end users - high-level-language compilers, argument serialization and deserialization scripts, storage data structure models, the leveldb storage interface and the wire protocol, etc. However, this preference is not absolute.
+Sandwich complexity method: The base-level architecture of Ethereum must be as simple as possible and the interfaces to Ethereum must be easy to understand as much.
+When complexity is unavoidable, it must be pushed into the middle layers of the protocol which aren’t a part of the core consensus but are not seen by the end-users, high-level language compilers, argument serialization and deserialization scripts, data storage structure model, the wire protocol, etc. however, the preference is yet not absolute.

 To embed real-time Ethereum widget into your website copy the following Widget code.